AmariahAK/wisdom-drop/README.md

 # Determination / Growth Wisdom of the day (October 17 2025)
 > “You don’t have to be extreme, just consistent.”
 > — Unknown

+# Forgiveness / Compassion Wisdom of the day (October 18 2025)
+> “Bear with each other and forgive one another if any of you has a grievance against someone.
+Forgive as the Lord forgave you.”
+> — Colossians 3:13